 6] Can I schedule a session over the weekend?
 I am working the whole day, and come back only at night/Sundays.
 When will I work with your Counsellors?

 Yes, the whole idea of being 100% online is to allow you flexibility in terms of timings.
-When you sign up for a service, you will receive a link to the counsellors calendar.
+When you sign up for a service, you will receive a link to the counsellor’s calendar.
 All our counsellors work on Saturdays and for extreme cases we can schedule a session on Sunday too.
 We strive to ensure flexibility and convenience for our students!

 7] Are my documents confidential?